OSpoon/create-extension-js/templates/react-content-tailwind/README.md

 # [projectName]

-> This project was bootstrapped using the Extension.js web template.
+> This project was bootstrapped using the Extension.js React-TypeScript template.

 ## Scripts Available